genevaers/User-Documentation/docs/Workbench Logic Text Full Details/Functions/Function RUNDAY.md

 See also topic: [Rules for all Logic Text](../Rules for all Logic Text)

-# Examples: RUNDAY function in Extract Record Filter
+# Examples: RUNDAY function in ERF

 |Example logic text|Meaning|
 |------------------|-------|